dannysmith/blog-editor/docs/tasks-todo/task-2-global-newnote.md

 ## Executive Summary

 Implement a system-wide global quick-entry window for Astro Editor that enables rapid note capture from anywhere on macOS.
-The feature leverages Tauri v2's global shortcut capabilities to spawn a lightweight, floating markdown editor window that saves directly to a user-configured collection without requiring the main application to be open.
+The feature leverages Tauri v2's global shortcut capabilities to spawn a lightweight, floating markdown editor window that saves directly to a user-configured collection.
+The app runs in system tray mode to enable global shortcuts.

 **Core Value Proposition**: Reduce friction for note capture by eliminating the need to open the full application, navigate to a collection, and create a new file.